 They were taught to be savers.
-Thrifty or Frugal, not spenders and take care of what they did have.
-If they only owned one pair of shoes, they cleaned them each night to be ready for the next day.
-I don’t know about you, but I find shoes all over the place and most of the time they are missing their mate!
+Thrifty or Frugal, not spenders, and take care of what they did have.
+If they only owned one pair of shoes, they cleaned them each night to prepare for the next day.
+I don’t know about you, but I find shoes all over the place, and most of the time, they are missing their mate!

-But it wasn’t like that in Laura’s childhood especially, where they usually didn’t have much, but they made what they did have count and took care of everything.
-They were amazing when it came to “use what you have” attitude.
+But it wasn’t like that in Laura’s childhood, especially, where they usually didn’t have much, but they made what they did have count and took care of everything.
+They were fantastic when it came to the “use what you have” attitude.

 Make a decoration or solve a problem with broken parts and pieces.
-My example is not life-changing, but a fun way to look at re-using something broken.
+My example is not life-changing but a fun way to look at re-using something broken.
 I repurposed my galvanized chicken waterer that quit working.
-If you were to just look at it, it doesn’t look like it is good for anything if it can’t hold water, right?
-Well, I took it apart, drilled holes in the bottom piece, filled it with rocks and dirt, and turned it into a flower planter for my back porch.
-It isn’t solving world problems, but it is using what I have to make something useful again…just like Laura and her family did.
+If you were to look at it, it doesn’t look like it is good for anything if it can’t hold water, right?
+I took it apart, drilled holes in the bottom piece, filled it with rocks and dirt, and turned it into a flower planter for my back porch.
+It isn’t solving world problems but using what I have to make something useful again…just like Laura and her family did.

 Next, let’s apply this concept to cooking, too.
-We all have to cook if we want to eat unless we are on auto-dial take-out.
-However, most of us can’t do it all of the time because it is too expensive.
-Cooking can be very basic, but there are 100 ways and products to use for one job nowadays.
+Unless we are on auto-dial take-out, we all have to cook if we want to eat.
+However, most of us can’t do it all the time because it is too expensive.
+Cooking can be elementary, but there are 100 ways and products to use for one job nowadays.
 Slow cookers, Instapots, rice cookers, pressure cookers, food processors, choppers, ninjas, and on, and on, and on.

 Bartering is another thing that falls under this category.
-In Laura’s day, people didn’t have many physical possessions, let alone much money.
+In Laura’s day, people didn’t have many physical possessions or much money.
 But that didn’t mean they couldn’t quote-unquote “buy” goods or services from other people in their communities.
-Families traded work, like a barn raising or bringing in crops together.
+Families traded work, like barn raising or bringing in crops together.
 They used the opportunity of a neighbor’s helping hand and offered the same in return.

 Could you do the same thing in your family?
-Do you have something that you could exchange for something that a friend or a family member has?
-Maybe you could exchange some of your books for a friend’s books that fit your needs better?
+Do you have something you could exchange for something that a friend or a family member has?
+Maybe you could trade some of your books for a friend’s books that fit your needs better?
 Could you exchange some of your cooking gadgets for construction tools?
-Could you exchange a free day of babysitting for a haircut or maybe some small handyman tasks that you just haven’t had time to accomplish yet or don’t know how to do?
+Could you exchange a free day of babysitting for a haircut or maybe some tiny handyman tasks that you haven’t had time to accomplish yet or don’t know how to do?